 As a solo artist under the formerly used moniker, “D. Edward”, he’s performed alongside Leela James, Loose Ends, and Fantastic Negrito.
 His first solo album, Little Red Box, gained radio airplay around the USA.
 His song "Truly" broke the Top 20 of the FMQB Adult Contemporary Chart and remained on the chart for almost a year.
 His music video, “Love Is” (2014), premiered on Magic Johnson's Aspire TV Network and "Show Me" was selected by MTV & Vh1 for their online format.

-This year (2022) marks a new beginning as a solo music artist.
+This year marks a new beginning as a solo music artist.
 He has rebranded from D. Edward to Dale Edward Chung his first single "It's Over" won the Los Angeles Indie Film Fest award for Best Original Song and the EdiPlay International Film Festival award for Best Music Video in Paris, France.